AreejQadomi/Kharbesh/README.md

 # Kharbesh
 A git repository for Chrome extension that allows you to doodle and scribble on any web page.

-Still in developement phase, for testing:
+Still in development phase, for testing:
+--

-1.Clone or download the repository.
+1. Clone or download the repository.

 2. Go to chrome://extensions